UPPMAX/programming_formalisms/docs/deployment/deploy.md

     - Did you take actions somehow?

-!!! attention

-    - Make your program or workflow work for others and yourself in the future.
-    - Let people understand how to use your program/tool

-**TODOS**
-- add info about header in python
-- add info about running in shared services like computer cluster / hpc
-- link to packageing
-- cmake
-- make

-- start with empty environent
-    - good to do this from beginning
-- nowadays platforms are less important, still "system files" may be differ among OS platforms and Linux distributions
-    - will your program require specific "system files"
-    - are these typically not installed already?
-    - in the best world test on Windows/Mac and Linux platforms
-        - and with as empty as possible environment
-- What about  Shared services like a cluster where users and most staff do not have writing privileges ('sudo' rights) for system installations?

-Where do you run your program?
-From a terminal?
-On different computers?
-On a cluster?

 ## Recording dependencies
 -	**Reproducibility**: We can control our code but how can we control dependencies?